Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 ### Mutants in Implants

 The usefulness of a mutant in a payload lies not in its ability to control access to a shared resource, but in the fact that it is a system object that can be checked to see whether or not it exists.
-We choose to use a global mutant, as we want to check for the existence of the mutant accross all sessions as depending on what is happening operationally multiple sessions may be impacted.
+We choose to use a global mutant, as we want to check for the existence of the mutant across all sessions as depending on what is happening operationally multiple sessions may be impacted.

 There are a myriad of different ways malware can be delivered, executed, and persistence set.
 Each time malware runs on a target computer it performs actions that may be detected by AV engines, EDR's, and/or defenders, and as such care should be taken to ensure that
-1. Only necesssary actions are performed
+1. Only necessary actions are performed
 2. Those necessary actions are done in an OPSEC safe manner
 3. These actions are not repeated unless necessary.

 Mutants provide a means to address the 3rd line item.
-This is a protection against poorly set persistence or unforseen consequences; having several instances of our implant running simultaneously on a single machine increases the IOC's produced and the likelihood of detection.
+This is a protection against poorly set persistence or unforeseen consequences; having several instances of our implant running simultaneously on a single machine increases the IOC's produced and the likelihood of detection.
 The base implementation of mutants for this purpose is very simple: On runtime, the implant calls an API to create a named mutex.
 Based on the result of that API call, the implant determines whether it successfully created a new mutant, or if a mutant of the same name already exists.
 A mutant will persist on a machine until the last open handle to it has been closed.
 If the mutant already exists, a handle to it must be open, which means the implant must already be running on the machine.

 A basic implementation of this can be seen in this code sample:
 ```C